Ecotourism in Costa Rica: 10 Ways to Experience it

 Coffee lovers, listen up!
 Costa Rica isn't Costa Rica without its highly heralded Arabica beans.
-The country is serious about coffee and as one of its biggest exports, only the highest quality Arabica beans must be produced by law.
-An exciting variety of tours are available which will have you touring roasteries and plantations while sampling only the finest coffee.
+The country is serious about coffee and as one of its biggest exports, only the highest quality Arabica beans must be produced—by law!
+Many coffee farms utilize natural compost and solar energy and a variety of tours are available that support organic farming and fair trade.
+Such tours will have you touring roasteries and plantations while sampling only the finest coffee.
 Visit the Doca Estate to explore the oldest roasting factory in Costa Rica and learn more about coffee production, or just stop by a roadside coffee shop to experience the difference in quality.
 If you’re a coffee aficionado, Costa Rica will not disappoint.

 Costa Rica’s love for coffee is first, but their passion for Cacao comes second.
 Frequently grown alongside their coffee beans, the nation’s longstanding love for chocolate is evident in their flourishing plantations.
 Cacao tours will have you learning about Costa Rica’s ancient chocolate history while enjoying a sample of both raw cacao beans and the delicious final product.